A noise bridge is an impedance

 Sometimes the surplus grab bag toroids are colored.
 Bare black cores

-are nearly allways rf supression and useless above 1Mhz.
+are nearly allways intended for rf supression and useless above 1Mhz.
 Red

 cores seem to be ok for RF, Green cores are for RF supression and